nemoDreamer/nemoDreaming-v5/src/app/work/_data/posts/gohuman.md

 thumbnail: home.jpg
 images:
   - home.jpg
+excerpt: Look & feel for successful local services startup.
 ---

-Look & feel for successful local services startup.

 While the think-tank 19rockets still existed, we brainstormed and developed GoHuman, a local services & networking site.
 I created the logo, refined the look & feel and developed the front-end.